Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks: Material and Methods

 The simulation takes $T = 2000$ steps to finish; if the ants are able to collect all the food before the simulation ends they receive a reward as well.
 This reward is the result of the difference between the total simulation time and the time $T_{s}$ the ants require to collect the food multiplied with a scalar $\eta$.
 The whole process can be formalized as:

 where $t=1, \ldots, T_{s}$ is the simulation step with $T_{s}\leq T$ and $T$ the total simulation time, $\eta$ is a scalar to weight the speed of the ants collecting the food.
 Within the sum, $i$ is a specific individual, $j=1,\ldots, J$ is an ant and $J$ is the total number of ants in a colony. $\mathcal{N}$ is the positive reward value for coming back to the nest with food, $\mathcal{F}$ is a positive value for touching the food and $\mathcal{C}$ is the punishment cost.
-The behavioural reward and cost values are specified in the Supplementary Material (Table S1) and the other experimental parameters can be found in Supplementary Material (Table S2).
+The behavioural reward and cost values are specified in the Appendix (Table~\ref{tab:fitness_cost}) and the other experimental parameters can be found in the Appendix (Table~\ref{tab:ga_ant_colony}) as well.